 Here, you stand a good chance of seeing the big five.
-Actually, this is the only place we have traveled to where we saw all the big five animals all on one game drive.
+Actually, this is the only place we have traveled to where we saw all the big five animals on one game drive.

-All of this demand drives the cost of the best safari operators up and brings in a lot of “low cost” operators that aren’t necessarily the best value when compared to elsewhere in Africa.
+All of this demand drives the cost of the best safari operators up and brings in a lot of “low cost” operators that aren’t necessarily the best value compared to elsewhere in Africa.

-Asides from one trip to Morocco, South Africa was the first country we traveled to in Africa.
-Two days after we landed in Johannesburg we were driving around Kruger National Park with a rental car.
+Kruger National Park (South Africa): Asides from one trip to Morocco, South Africa was the first country we traveled to in Africa.
+Two days after we landed in Johannesburg, we drove around Kruger National Park in a rental car.
 Kruger National Park is an incredibly simple park to do on your own.

 I didn’t realize how easy Kruger was to self-drive until we made our way north and witnessed just how terrible the roads in African national parks can be.
 The Kruger also has a few coffee shops inside it, souvenir shops, public toilets, and even a Debonair’s Pizza shop in it…yeah, we’re not in Africa anymore here.

-People usually gasp when I tell the price it cost us to get into Namibia’s Etosha National Park, and I’m sure you will too.
+Etosha National Park (Namibia): People usually gasp when I tell them the price it costs to get into Namibia’s Etosha National Park, and I’m sure you will too.
 Are you ready?
 It costs 80 Namibian Dollars a day to drive around Etosha National Park.

-That’s why if you are traveling Africa on a budget and still want to go see rhino, elephants, jackal, and giraffe then I would suggest you head to Namibia.
-However, don’t be fooled that just because the price is so low the park is crap, because you would be sorely mistaken.
+That’s why I would suggest you head to Namibia if you are traveling Africa on a budget and still want to see rhinos, elephants, jackals, and giraffes.
+However, don’t be fooled that just because the price is so low, the park is crap because you would be sorely mistaken.

-If you’re in East Africa I would highly recommend sticking around a bit longer to see the last remaining mountain gorillas in the world.
-The 800 mountain gorillas can only be found in Uganda, Rwanda, and the DRC but I believe the best place to have an interaction with them is in Bwindi Impenetrable National Park.
+Bwindi Impenetrable Forest (Uganda): If you’re in East Africa, I would highly recommend sticking around a bit longer to see the last remaining mountain gorillas in the world.
+The 800 mountain gorillas can only be found in Uganda, Rwanda, and the DRC, but I believe the best place to interact with them is in Bwindi Impenetrable National Park.

-Uganda holds 60% of the total mountain gorillas left in the world with about 400 of them residing in Bwindi Impenetrable National Park.
-So, if I’m doing my math correctly about half of the last remaining gorillas are in Bwindi!
-Add that to the fact that it costs $600 to go gorilla trekking in Uganda and $1500 to go gorilla trekking in neighboring Rwanda makes me lean more towards The Pearl of Africa.
+Uganda holds 60% of the total mountain gorillas left globally, with about 400 of them residing in Bwindi Impenetrable National Park.
+So, if I’m doing my math correctly, about half of the last remaining gorillas are in Bwindi!
+Add that to the fact that it costs $700 to go gorilla trekking in Uganda and over $1500 to go gorilla trekking in neighboring Rwanda makes me lean more towards The Pearl of Africa.